tgbugs/protc/README.md

 ## Dependencies
 A DSL for specifying _how_ to execute a series of steps.
-This is fundamentally what we are about here.
+[SO.
+Turns out that what we probably want here is actually a DSL for specifying _WHAT_ to do that makes it easier to later express the _how_ by giving good constraints on inputs and outputs that the _how_ implementation can follow.
+In fact, the _how_ obscures the logical process which the following sentences say is what we really want to capture] This is fundamentally what we are about here.
 The problem with laboratory science is that the practicalities of the execution of an expreiment, protocol, or process, are often entangled with the logical, temporal, and scientific, dependencies that will exist regardless of the execution environment.
 For example, if there are two experimental groups of mice that